Gunel25/LightFFDNets_article/README.md

 - Validation and Testing: Accuracy during training and testing phases is ensured.

 ---
+# Explanation: Using Flexible Code Structure for Transfer Learning Models
+This code is designed to work with various transfer learning models.
+The main idea is that certain sections of the code must be activated (i.e., uncommented) based on the chosen model.
+Key parts that vary according to the selected model are as follows:

+# 1. Model Selection:
+At the beginning of the code, there is a model selection section.
+Only activate the model you intend to use.
+For example, to use MobileNetV2, activate the following line:
+- net = mobilenetv2;
+# 2. Modifying Layers:
+Each model has unique names for its final layers.
+Activate the appropriate layer modification steps based on your chosen model:

+- For example, MobileNetV2:
+- lgraph = replaceLayer(lgraph,'Logits',newLearnableLayer);
+- lgraph = replaceLayer(lgraph,'ClassificationLayer_Logits',newClassLayer);

+For other models, refer to the relevant layer names provided in the code and activate the corresponding layer modification sections.

+# 3. Dataset Selection:
+Each model has its own dataset loading and splitting procedure as shown in earlier sections.
+There is no need to modify the dataset loading part since the code has been generalized for all models.

+# 4. Training and Testing:
+Once the model is selected and adjusted, the remaining code (training options, model training, and testing) remains unchanged and works automatically.

+This structure allows you to switch flexibly between different transfer learning models.
+Simply choose the model and activate the corresponding layer modification sections to adapt the code for your desired model.

+---
 # Article
 Access my article from the link below: